bernabe9/mc-components/docs/PROPOSAL.md

 - Doesn't depend on others non-reusable components

 ### Storybook
-If we implement awesome components but we dont have a great documentation no one is going to find them.
+If we implement awesome components but we don't have a great documentation no one is going to find them.

 Storybook is a tool to display the component in different contexts or stories.